DO NOT ATTEMPT TO UNINSTALL AND RE-INSTALL THE APP. THIS WILL ONLY MAKE THINGS WORSE.

 When the web server comes under extreme load it can be necessary to restrict access to a smaller number of users to prevent it from dying completely.

 Keeping it alive, even when you cannot actually use it yourself, means that it can still send out alerts.
-If the server is offline, but alive, you will still receive alerts on Android phones, Telegram and Twitter.
+If the server is offline, but alive, you will still receive alerts on Android phones and Telegram.
 I advise you to always subscribe to alerts from Telegram as a backup even if you already receive Android push notifications within the app.

 The usual way that access is restricted is to only allow users with a star rating to log on.